turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

   - Normally, this will be an ID, but here we'll use the name of the student.
 The route would look something like `/api/v1/students/knuth`
 * PUT request to change a student's information
 * DELETE request to _destroy_ a student

-## Additional Resources

-If you really want more to do, then convert your existing test suite to another chai assertion library (expect).

-[Test Driven Development With Node, Postgres, and Knex](http://mherman.org/blog/2016/04/28/test-driven-development-with-node/#.WPi_sVMrKsx) - This article has good tips on setting your environment.
-Beware that this article uses only one database table, so your migrations and seeds will vary.